apiad/rss-llm/README.md

-# rss-llm
+# RSS-LLM

-An LLM-powered RSS summarizer
+> An LLM-powered RSS summarizer